Western Mutual Insurance Group

-Western Mutual Insurance Group is an American group of Property and Casualty Insurance companies, made up of Western Mutual Insurance Company, its sister company Residence Mutual Insurance Company, and Arizona Home Insurance Company (an Arizona-based insurer owned by Western Mutual).
-Based in Irvine, CA, the group writes direct property and casualty insurance in Arizona, California, Colorado, New Mexico, Nevada, Utah and Texas for preferred homeowners.
-The Western Mutual Insurance Group has a financial strength rating of 'A+' (Superior) by A.M.
+The Western Mutual Insurance Group is an American group of property and casualty insurance companies, made up of Western Mutual Insurance Company, its sister company Residence Mutual Insurance Company, and Arizona Home Insurance Company (an Arizona-based insurer owned by Western Mutual).

+Based in Irvine, California, the group writes direct property and casualty insurance in Arizona, California, Colorado, New Mexico, Nevada, Utah and Texas for preferred homeowners.
+The Western Mutual Insurance Group has a financial strength rating of 'A' (Excellent) by A.M.
 Best, a Nationally Recognized Statistical Rating Organization (NRSRO) by the United States Securities and Exchange Commission.

 History

 Western Mutual was incorporated under the laws of California on March 7, 1942, as a county mutual fire insurer with the title Coast Mutual Fire Insurance Company of Los Angeles County.
 It commenced business on April 30, 1942.
 Residence Mutual Insurance Company was founded in 1949.
 On June 27, 1973, amended articles of incorporation changed the form of operation to that of a general mutual insurance company with multiple line authority and the present title of Western Mutual was adopted.
 The group expanded from California to writing insurance in Nevada and Colorado in 2002.
 In 2005, Arizona Home Insurance Company was purchased and incorporated into the group, writing policies solely in Arizona while the group continued to expand into Utah and New Mexico.
 The group began writing new construction home business in Texas with its builder agents in 2007.